 Tesla has always been a company known for innovating in the electric vehicle space.
 But up until 2017, Tesla had focused only on non-commercial vehicles.
 The announcement of the Tesla Semi would change all that.
 The aim was to produce the World’s first electric transport truck.
 Besides bringing innovation to an industry that is crucial to worldwide commerce, Tesla also aimed to make Semi-trucks actually look cool.
 The driving cabin had centered steering wheels and control panels, as well as autopilot functionality.

 Another surprising announcement was the 2019 Cybertruck, which had been hinted at by Elon Musk as early as 2012.
 In November 2019, Tesla made the announcement at the same date and location as the original Blade Runner movie.
 The truck’s design was incredibly different from what was expected (even ‘leaked’ design images were nothing like the final product).

 Although the Cybertruck’s design is certain to cause some consumers to dislike it, it garnered over 250,000 preorders only a week after the announcement.

 At the core of the Tesla brand is innovation.
 They are pushing forward the possibility of what an electric car and transportation look like in the future.
 Their goal to drive the world with sustainable energy has completely changed the automotive industry.
 This is both inspiring and engaging to the public.

 And now with the Tesla Semi, Cybertruck, and the revamped next-gen Tesla Roadster on the horizon, it is clear that Tesla is only going to continue to dominate in the electric vehicle market well into the 2020s and beyond.

-These branding lessons from Tesla can be incorporated into any business that wants to make an impact on the world.
+These Tesla marketing lessons can be incorporated into any business that wants to make an impact on the world.